Hattifnatt Kichijoji: Tokyo’s Most Magical Storybook Cafe

 Discover the Attractions in Kichijōji

 Now you know where to go for a meal, it is time to discover the attractions in Kichijōji.
 The neighborhood rated “The Most Desirable Area to Live” is great for almost everything.
-It is also where the famous Ghibli Museum is located!
+It is also home to the famous Ghibli Museum!

-So, for more ideas of what to do in the area, refer to our Kichijōji article!
+For more ideas on what to do in the area, refer to our Kichijōji article!

 Inokashira-Park-Cherry-Blossom-and-Swan-Boats-Kichijoji-Tokyo-Japan